Kristin Chenoweth: Television

 After a guest appearance on LateLine, a role in the short-lived television series Paramour (1999), and several roles in television films such as Annie (as Lily St. Regis), Chenoweth starred in her own NBC sitcom, the semi-autobiographical Kristin in 2001.
-It was short-lived, with thirteen episodes filmed, but only six aired before it was canceled.
+Thirteen episodes were filmed, but only six aired before it was canceled.
 Chenoweth appeared in the lead role of Marian in the 2003 television film, The Music Man, opposite Matthew Broderick.
-She also guest-starred on such shows as Frasier (2001), Sesame Street (2002 and several times afterward) and Ugly Betty (2007).
+She also guest-starred on such shows as Frasier (2001), Baby Bob (2002), Fillmore!
+(2003), Elmo's World and Sesame Street (several times as Mrs. Noodle) and Ugly Betty (2007).

 In 2004, Chenoweth began playing the recurring role of media consultant Annabeth Schott in The West Wing.
-For her performance, she was nominated twice, along with the cast, for a Screen Actors Guild Award.
+For her performance, she was nominated twice, along with the cast, for Screen Actors Guild Awards.
 She appeared in the final two seasons of the program through 2006.
 Chenoweth had been considered originally for the role of Ainsley Hayes, but she had already accepted her role in Wicked.
+Another of Chenoweth's Christmas-themed TV films was 12 Men of Christmas (2009); though it received lukewarm reviews, a Variety review praised Chenoweth, saying "with the right talent, it's possible to make even the moldiest of material sing just a little".

 From 2007 to 2009, Chenoweth played Olive Snook in the television series, Pushing Daisies.
-For her performance, she received critical acclaim and was nominated two years in a row for an Emmy Award, winning in 2009 as Outstanding Supporting Actress in a Comedy Series.
+For her performance, she "became a favorite for her musical numbers and bright personality" and was nominated two years in a row for an Emmy Award, winning in 2009 as Outstanding Supporting Actress in a Comedy Series.
 The series was canceled after two seasons.
 In 2009, Chenoweth lent her voice to the animated comedy series Sit Down, Shut Up, as Miracle Grohe, a science teacher who does not believe in science.
 The series lasted just thirteen episodes.
 Later that year, Chenoweth began a recurring role as April Rhodes in Glee, singing several songs, earning enthusiastic notices.
 The character is a former member of the glee club who never finished high school and ended up hitting rock bottom.
 A review in USA Today observed, "Her presence may not make much sense, but if it means hearing Chenoweth sing, we can put up with any explanation the show cares to offer."
 She received a Satellite Award for Outstanding Guest Star.